- What are Facial Implants

 - Chin implants.
 Do you feel that your chin is not in proportion with your forehead or face?
 Some people have recessed chins that seem to blend in with the neck rather than being a distinct facial feature.
 A chin implant can make the chin bigger and more distinct.

-- Jaw implants.
+- Mandible and Mandible angle implants.
 A weak jaw refers to a receding chin.
 This is a common complaint that we hear a lot, as it can make the face look unbalanced.
 Jaw implants increase the width of the jaw to make it look like a well-defined facial feature.

 - Cheek implants.
 If you’re looking to lift or add volume to the cheeks, cheek implants will do the trick.
 These facial implants add volume to areas that may be flat or recessed.